One amorphous transformer = saves 13,000 yuan per year?

 The widespread adoption of amorphous transformers relies not only on their inherent strengths but also on the dual boost from national policies and technological breakthroughs.
 Today, they have evolved from a “niche choice” into an “essential piece of equipment.”

 The National Development and Reform Commission and eight other departments have already jointly issued a document clearly requiring the acceleration of energy-saving upgrades and renovations of power transformers.
-The document specifies that by 2025, the proportion of newly installed high-efficiency and energy-saving transformers should reach over 80%, reducing annual electricity losses by approximately 16 billion kilowatt-hours—equivalent to saving 4.8 million tons of standard coal.
+The document specifies that by 2025, the proportion of newly installed high-efficiency and energy-saving transformers should reach over 80%, reducing annual power losses by approximately 16 billion kilowatt-hours—equivalent to saving 4.8 million tons of standard coal.

 In these scenarios, amorphous transformers have become the “standard configuration.”